dwmorrin/gas-eco/README.md

 #### HTML

+Google Apps Script requires that all the JS and CSS be inlined into HTML files.

-The CSS and JS files are declared in `index.html`.
+The CSS stylesheets are declared individually in `html/index.html`.

+The JavaScript uses `rollup` to produce a single `bundle.js` file, so `index.html` only needs to find that one JS bundle.

 In the main entry point, `doGet()`, the GAS built-in `HtmlService` module concatenates all the CSS and JS files together and sends the resulting HTML to the client.